tiny-engines-code/tiny-engines-docs/sendgrid-service/testing/unit-test-handler.md

 * The **json** can be correct or incorrect
 * A "good" json string is converted to a SendgridRequest object
+* A failed conversion is snet back to the client as a BAD REQUEST

 <p/><strong>Possible outputs</strong>